vitorhmf/snowbird-destinations/README.md

 ## 1. Abstract

-This Case was proposed by [LeadSimple](https://leadsimple.com/) in its selection process for the vacancy of Product Data Analyst.
-Its main objective is to verify the candidate's proficiency in tools such as: Python, SQL, Data Visualization, and Cloud Computing.
+This case was proposed by [LeadSimple](https://leadsimple.com/) in its selection process for the vacancy of Product Data Analyst.
+Its main objective is to verify the candidate's proficiency in tools such as Python, SQL, Data Visualization, and Cloud Computing.

-For this, an end-to-end data project was developed to present data-driven recommendations on the top 3 places a couple and three children could go during the winter months and how long they should stay there.
+For this, an end-to-end data project was developed to present data-driven recommendations on the top 3 places a couple and three children could go during the winter months and how long they should stay there, in a common practice known as Snowbirding.

 The project was developed using the data stack below.
 I used Python scripts to carry out the ETL process, applied SQL in a Data Warehouse on Redshift, performed data modeling, and finally developed the dashboard using Power BI and its native language, DAX.